A practical global existence and uniqueness result for stochastic differential equations on Riemannian manifolds of bounded geometry: Introduction

-The differential structure of a manifold is built upon local trivializations, thus a continuous adapted process on a manifold is a solution to the desired stochastic differential equation if it is a solution in charts.
-To this end, we need to introduce a \textit{local regularisation} of the dynamical system, that is an atlas, where the integrals involved in coordinates are well-defined.
+In this section, we introduce the notion of solution considered in this paper.
+It coincides with the concept of \textit{rolling without slipping} or \textit{moving frame} solutions introduced by Eells and Elworthy in \cite{eells1976stochastic}.
+For a detailed presentation of this notion, we refer to \cite{elworthy1982stochastic,matthes1986ikeda,hsu2002stochastic}.
+The idea is to lift the equation to the \textit{orthonormal frame bundle}, ensuring chart-independent solutions by using an initial basis of the tangent space to map the noise onto the manifold.
+The differential structure of a manifold is constructed from local trivializations.
+Therefore, a continuously adapted process on a manifold is a solution to the desired stochastic differential equation if it is a solution in local charts.
+To this end, we must introduce a \textit{local regularization} of the dynamical system, namely an atlas, where the integrals in local coordinates are well-defined.